This Coconut Pancake Recipe makes a fluffy pancakes with just the right amount of coconut flavor.

-Coconut is on the brain.
-As well as warm sunny, blue watered places that inspire all things coconut.
+Coconut is on the brain, as well as all warm and sunny, blue-watered places that inspire all things coconut.
 So what better way to start the day than with Coconut Pancakes?
-Stick your feet in a kiddie pool and turn on some Caribbean tunes while you enjoy a plate of these and you just may be able to drift off to another place for a short while.
+Stick your feet in a kiddie pool, turn on some Caribbean tunes while you enjoy a plate of these, and you just may be able to drift off to a deserted island even if for a short while.

 - 1¼ cup all-purpose flour

 - ¼ teaspoon salt

 - ¾ cup coconut milk (NOT coconut water, although that's tasty stuff)

 - 1 tablespoon melted butter (I used salted.)